AlexanderFabisch/distance3d/README.md

 * Christer Ericson: Real-Time Collision Detection, CRC Press, 2004.
 * David H. Eberly: 3D Game Engine Design, CRC Press, 2006.

+and accompanying implementations.
+These are marked as such.

 The GJK algorithm is a translation to Python of the translation to C of the original Fortran implementation.
 The C implementation is from Diego Ruspini.
 It is available from http://realtimecollisiondetection.net/files/gilbert.c